 - Exposed wiring is, reportedly, the leading cause of electrocution in this category of deaths.

-- Gardening equipment like lawn blowers and weed eaters count for almost 7% of all electrocutions.
+- Gardening equipment such as lawn blowers and weed eaters count for almost 7% of all electrocutions.

-- Lighting equipment like lighting fixtures, bulbs, lamps, etc. is responsible for 6% of all electrocutions.
+- Lighting equipment such as lighting fixtures, bulbs, lamps, etc. is responsible for 6% of all electrocutions.

-- Smaller household appliances like microwave ovens cause 4% of deaths due to electrocution.
+- Smaller household appliances such as microwave ovens cause 4% of deaths due to electrocution.